EvolEcolGroup/pastclim/README.md

 install.packages("pastclim")
 ```

-If you want the latest development version, you can get it from GitHub.
+The version on CRAN is recommended for every day use.
+New features and bug fixes
+appear first on the `dev` branch on GitHub, before they make their way to CRAN.
+If you need to have early access to these new features, you can install `pastclim`
+directly from GitHub.
 To install from GitHub, you will need to use `devtools`; if you haven't
-done so already, install it from CRAN with
+done so already, get it from CRAN with
 `install.packages("devtools")`.
 Also, note that the `dev` version of
 `pastclim` tracks changes in the `dev` version of `terra`, so you will
-need to upgrade to both:
+need to upgrade both libraries with:

 ```{r install_dev, eval=FALSE}
 install.packages('terra', repos='https://rspatial.r-universe.dev')